A blockchain application is any kind of application which uses its' own blockchain as a database layer.

 A much more scalable blockchain, as it only handles the data from one blockchain application.
 Therefore it is growing much slower in size, and doesn’t suffer so much from potential bottlenecks in the network, which can happen during times of high workload on many different dApps.

-Interoperability: Register a blockchain application as a sidechain to connect it to the Lisk Mainchain (coming soon).
+Interoperability: Register a blockchain application as a sidechain to connect it to the Lisk Mainchain, (this is coming soon).
 This will provide seamless interoperability to the Lisk Mainchain and all of its' connected sidechains.